peterkeller/angular-material-check/README.md

 ]
 ```

-Finally, add a link to the icons in `index.html` as they are not delivered in the libraries:
+Finally, add a link to the icons in `index.html` as they are not delivered in the librariesx§x:

 ```
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">